JasonMorgan/code-server-getting-started/README.md

 ## Stretch goals

 Setup an ingress and use https with cert-manager.
 If you're on AWS/GCP/Azure/DigitalOcean/etc, it's fairly straightforward to set up and configure an ingress that's compatible with cert-manager.
-If you want an example using contour you can find a good, but slightly dated, tutorial [here](https://projectcontour.io/guides/cert-manager/).
-If you follow the tutorial try using the ingress.yaml example to get your instance up and running with TLS.
-Be sure to replace the relevant values to match your domain.
+After trying a few things I decided to go with nginx, they have a good, but slightly dated walkthrough [here](https://cert-manager.io/docs/tutorials/acme/ingress/).
+If you follow the tutorial try using the [ingress example](ingress.yaml) to get your instance up and running with TLS.
+Be sure to replace the relevant values to match your domain and obviously get cert-manager configured first.

 ## TL;DR